Superhjältejul

 Superhjältejul (Superhero Christmas) was the 2009 SVT Christmas calendar in Sveriges Television (broadcast in the channel SVT1), directed by Carl Englén, and the manuscript is written by Jan Vierth, Anders Sparring and Pasqual Vallin Johansson.
-This TV-series followed the TV-series Supersnällasilversara och Stålhenrik and was recorded during the Spring 2009.
+This TV-series followed the TV-series Supersnällasilversara och Stålhenrik and was recorded during spring 2009.
 Since 2010 it is able to buy it on DVD.

 Characters

 Supersnällasilversara/Supersurasunksara

 Supersnällasilversara (Super-nice Silver-Sara) is a very kind superhero and loves collecting things, helping children and missions.
 She thinks the pensioner life on Julstjärnan is boring.
 She loves making food and baking.
 If someone calls her "dum" (in English: "stupid/bad"), she'll be angry and transformed to the angry and sloppy superhero Supersurasunksara (Super-angry Sloppy-Sara).
 Supersnällasilversara and Supersurasunksara are played by Sara Edwardsson.

 Stålhenrik

 Stålhenrik (Steel-Henrik) is a superhero who is strong and unable to beat, because he is hard as steel, but he's a little bit afraid.
 He loves Supersnällasilversara.
 He likes the pensioner life on Julstjärnan.
 He likes telling about the adventures from his and Supersnällasilversara's years as young in Hjältedådsboken (the Book of Heroism) for their granddaughters Vega and Nova.
 Stålhenrik is played by Henrik Ståhl.